eomielan/16-bit-RISC-machine/README.md

 # 16-bit RISC Machine

-The 16-bit RISC Machine project represented the culmination of our CPEN 211 class, where my partner and I took on the task of designing a fundamental Central Processing Unit (CPU) architecture.
-The project included a complete hardware implementation using SystemVerilog, consisting of components including a FSM (Finite State Machine) controller, instruction decoder, Arithmetic Logic Unit (ALU), register file, memory unit, and program counter.
+The 16-bit RISC Machine project focused on designing a Central Processing Unit (CPU) architecture capabable of processing 16-bit instructions.
+The project includes a complete hardware implementation using SystemVerilog, consisting of a Finite State Machine (FSM) controller, instruction decoder, Arithmetic Logic Unit (ALU), memory unit, and program counter.

 To validate the correctness of each individual component and the CPU as a complete system, my partner and I wrote a set of testbenches using SystemVerilog and executed them in ModelSim.
 This allowed us to identify failures in specific modules and test the integration of the CPU components.